-The dining commons, Red Barn, main, west, and east lecture halls in FPH, and most academic and other campus spaces may be reserved through the special programs office.
-The library gallery and music and dance recital hall may be reserved through the gallery coordinator, x5622; the Writing Center may be reserved through the Greenwich-Enfield House office, x5383; Merrill living room may be reserved through the Merrill House office, x5453; and the Dakin living room may be reserved through the Dakin House office, x5564.
+The dining commons, Red Barn, main, west, and east lecture halls in FPH, and most academic and other campus spaces may be reserved through the event services and summer programs office.
+The library gallery and music and dance recital hall may be reserved through the gallery coordinator, x5622; the Merrill and Dakin living rooms may be reserved through the Dakin/Merrill House office, x5564.

-Any reservations of space for student events made with special programs will be considered tentative until the event registration form is received.
+Any reservations of space for student events made with event services and summer programs will be considered tentative until the event registration form is received.
 Tentative bookings will be canceled ten days prior to an event without notice.
 Food and beverages are allowed only in certain spaces; when making reservations, refreshments must be noted.
 Sensitivity to neighboring classes, offices, meetings, and functions should be exercised.
-All campus events have a 10:30 P.M. curfew Sunday through Thursday and a 1:30 A.M. curfew on Friday and Saturday.
+All campus events have an 11 P.M. curfew Sunday through Thursday, a 1:00 A.M. curfew on Friday and Saturday in residential locations such as the Prescott Tavern and dining commons, and a 2 A.M. curfew in all other locations.